 Stroke, or cerebrovascular accident (CVA), is one of the leading causes of death among adults and is a much-feared medical emergency.
 It is estimated that someone suffers from stroke every 40 seconds, and someone dies every four minutes.
-Every year, stroke causes around 137,000 strokedeaths, the third leading cause of death.
+Every year, stroke causes around 137,000 deaths, the third leading cause of death.

 Not all types of strokes can be prevented, so it is essential to recognize its early symptoms and get appropriate treatment rapidly.
 Stroke can cause irreparable damage to the brain, but the long term effects can be minimized by getting immediate medical treatment or getting to the emergency room.